evenp/ILSD/README.md

 "Start measure" and "Stop measure" buttons.
 The measured structure section is displayed with blue marks on each view.

+### Editing a ground truth

+Structure ground truth may be loaded, displayed, enriched with the new detected structures, then saved.
+In this release, the input ground truth binary map should be stored in "resources/gt/gt_in.png", and the output map will be saved in "resources/gt/gt_in.png" (the former file will be lost).

 ## MOUSE CONTROLS

 Click and drag using left mouse button to draw an input stroke on DTM map.